-What do we love it for?
-This unit is quiet, with warm and cold functions, has a child lock, and opens at the top for easy filling.
+What we liked: This unit is quiet, with warm and cold functions, has a child lock, and opens at the top for easy filling.

-What were we disappointed with?
-The diffuser function doesn’t produce a strong scent when used with essential oils.
+What could be better: The diffuser function doesn’t produce a strong scent when used with essential oils.
 There are also some dripping sounds when the unit is running, which could be disruptive when you’re trying to sleep.

 More features: LED screen; Sleep Mode; less than 38dB of noise

 This cool mist humidifier for plants has a sleek design that comes in 3 stylish colors, including white/blue, white/gray, and black.
 They are all simple to use, with clear controls for setting adjustments and a large LED screen that displays the humidity level of the room and any selections you’ve made.

 This model is quiet, with a sleep mode that turns off the screen and a nightlight for those who need it.
 It also includes 3 mist levels and a timer, both of which can be adjusted to give you the perfect amount of humidity in your home